youssefmichel/VSDS_orient/README.md

 - `lasa_node.cpp` and `lasa_node.cpp` implement the ros nodes for the aforementioned tasks.

+### Usage

-To launch the nodes, use the `VSDS.launch`, for instance:
+ To launch the nodes, use the `VSDS.launch`, specifying the shape you want to execute (for a list of the available shapes already, check `/config`), for instance:
 ```
 roslaunch vsds_orient VSDS.launch VSDS_name:=Worm
 ```